 1. Efficiency Losses

-Solar panels rarely operate at their full capacity due to:
+Solar panels never operate to 100% full capacity due to:

 - Dust and dirt.